 Q. How long does it take to get better?

 A. Excellent question and should always be asked!
 There are many factors that must be considered to understand how long it will take to get better.
 Often these factors are overlooked and not identified and therefore when someone condition is not responding a quickly as they would like they often give up on treatment and go "shopping" for treatments or tend to continue with pain relieving medication to cover up the symptoms.
 Identification and understanding of contributing and complicating factors an important part of understanding how long it will take to get better.

 A. When most people think of "Physical Therapy"they think of stretching and strengthening type exercise and when they think of "Chiropractic" they think of "adjustments" for neck and low back pain.

 The professions are different.
 Physical Therapists are therapists trained to function in the healthcare system under doctors.
 Doctors of Chiropractic are "Physicians" with a much broader role in healthcare.
 This means Physical therapists are not able to diagnose as they are not trained in this area and they rely on Doctors of Medicine to diagnose.
 Due to most Medical doctors minimal training in evaluation and treatment of orthopedic injuries / conditions results with poor or incomplete diagnoses and guidance for the physical therapist.

 Multiple research studies has confirmed that the combination of exercise and manipulation is better than either one alone for mechanical type spinal conditions.
-So when considering which type of professional to seek care from for neck and low back pain Dr. Davies recommends the following:
+So when considering which type of professional to seek care from for neck and low back pain Dr. McClintock recommends the following:

 Find a Doctor (DC, MD, ND) that does a thorough evaluation to provide you with a diagnosis and looks for contributing and complicating factors that may be unique to your condition.